FinleyHeckinG/particles-lw/README.md

 Takes an object with x and y, this is the distance the particles will move in that direction each frame.

 ## To Do
-* Add more particle types
+* Add more particle types (images should be available)
 * Add variance for direction
 * Gradients of colour